Sustainability Report

 Geographic Origin of Materials

-Reynders prioritizes regional sourcing to minimize transport-related emissions and ensure supply chain resilience.
+Reynders label printing prioritizes regional sourcing to minimize transport-related emissions and ensure supply chain resilience.
 The overwhelming majority of materials are sourced from European suppliers, significantly reducing the environmental footprint of logistics operations.

-More than 90% of Reynders' materials originate from European countries, with Luxembourg, France, and Germany serving as the primary sourcing hubs.
+More than 90% of Reynders label printing's materials originate from European countries, with Luxembourg, France, and Germany serving as the primary sourcing hubs.
 This regional concentration supports shorter delivery times (typically 2-3 days), reduces transportation emissions, and ensures compliance with EU regulatory standards for quality and sustainability.

 Luxembourg